Synergy between cosmological and laboratory searches in neutrino physics: Laboratory probes of neutrino properties

 In many extensions to the SM, the lepton sector may violate CP.
 If SM leptons do not obey CP symmetry, then processes involving neutrinos and antineutrinos will have measurable differences in the laboratory.
-If only three neutrinos exist with distinct masses and unitary mixing, then all CP violation in the lepton sector is described by three complex phases, two of which are unphysical (i.e., they can be re-absorbed with field redefinitions) if neutrinos are Dirac fermions\footnote{ In the case of Majorana neutrinos, all three phases are instead physical.
-However, two of the CP-violating phases can only be measured in processes where the neutrino mass is relevant and where lepton number is not preserved, for instance, if neutrinoless double-beta decay is observed.
-Thus there is still only one phase that is relevant for oscillation phenomenology.}.
-In the PMNS parameterization of the neutrino mixing matrix, the third phase is indeed the Dirac $\delta_\mathrm{CP}$ discussed above.
+If only three neutrinos exist with distinct masses and unitary mixing, then all CP violation in the lepton sector is described by three complex phases, two of which are unphysical (i.e., they can be re-absorbed with field redefinitions) if neutrinos are Dirac fermions.\footnote{ In the case of Majorana neutrinos, all three phases are instead physical.
+However, two of the CP-violating phases can only be measured in processes where the neutrino mass is relevant and where lepton number is not preserved, for instance if neutrinoless double-beta decay is observed.
+Thus, there is still only one phase that is relevant for oscillation phenomenology.} In the PMNS parameterization of the neutrino mixing matrix, the third phase is indeed the Dirac $\delta_\mathrm{CP}$ discussed above.

-The standard way to connect the solar, atmospheric, reactor and accelerator data with some of the six oscillation parameters listed above is to identify the two mass splittings and the two mixing angles which drive the solar and atmospheric transitions with ($\Delta m_{21}^2$, $\theta_{12}$) and ($|\Delta m_{31}^2|$, $\theta_{23}$), respectively.
-Table~\ref{tab:exps} (extracted from Ref.~\cite{deSalas:2020pgw}) show where our current knowledge of the oscillation parameters is coming from (from the experimental perspective), namely, from solar (SOL), atmospheric (ATM), short-baseline reactor (REAC), long-baseline accelerator experiments (LBL) as well as the long-baseline reactor experiment KamLAND~\cite{KamLAND:2013rgu,KamLAND:2010fvi,KamLAND:2008dgz}.
+The standard way to connect the solar, atmospheric, reactor and accelerator data with some of the oscillation parameters listed above is to identify the two mass splittings and the two mixing angles which drive the solar and atmospheric transitions with ($\Delta m_{21}^2$, $\theta_{12}$) and ($|\Delta m_{31}^2|$, $\theta_{23}$), respectively.
+Table~\ref{tab:exps} (extracted from Ref.~\cite{deSalas:2020pgw}) show where our current experimental knowledge of the oscillation parameters is coming from, namely, from solar (Sol), atmospheric (Atm), short-baseline reactor (Reac), long-baseline accelerator experiments (LBL) as well as the long-baseline reactor experiment KamLAND~\cite{KamLAND:2008dgz}.